Article

 Funding for new cases under this project has now ended, but we will still consider applications from legal representatives for cases that may meet our business priorities and the criteria in our strategic litigation policy.

-If you are a legal representative and wish to contact us about an issue, visit our contacts page.
+If you are a legal representative and wish to contact us about an issue, visit Contacting us about a legal issue.

 If you have experienced discrimination and need information, advice and support, please contact the Equality Advisory and Support Service (EASS).